-I.2 Chat exchanges
+I.2 Chat exchanges example

-The following figure illustrates a new conversation, taking place solely using chat exchanges (applies to 1-1 chat or group chat) such as chat message and file transfers.
-At the beginning of the chat session, the session info object is stored into the session history folder.
+The following figure illustrates a new conversation, taking place solely using group chat exchanges (applies to group chat) such as chat message and file transfers.
+At the beginning of the group chat session, the session info object is stored into the session history folder.
 In this example all chat messages and file transfers are stored at the end of the chat session.
-Additionally, the Group State Object is stored.
+Additionally, one or more Group State Objects are stored (this example shows one such object).
 Each chat message corresponds to a single message object and each CPM File Transfer corresponds to a single CPM File Transfer History Object.

-A watchful observer will notice that the Contribution-ID links a chat session and the file transfers in the same CPM Session together.
+A watchful observer will notice that the Contribution-ID links a group chat session and the group file transfers in the same CPM Group Session together.